pmelchior/usrp-sciprog/projects/transit/readme.md

 flux.

 3. Write a function implementing the trapezoid model.
-It should take four parameters (`delta, T, tau, t0`, or depth, duration, ingress duration, and center time) and return a trapezoid as a function of time.
+It should take four parameters (`delta, T, tau, t0`---depth, duration, ingress duration, and center time) and return a trapezoid as a function of time.

 4. Write a function that will take an Nx4 array of trapezoidal parameters